ajasnz/CalenCraft/docs/README.md

 ##### Filtering events
 You can filter events before they are merged, this is done by adding an `filter` dictionary to the source calendar.
 This should contain a sub-dictionary for each property you want to filter on, the dictionary should be named either `exclude` or `include`.
 - `include` or `exclude`: These allow filtering of which events to include, an include filter will only include events that meet the specified critera, while an exclude filter will remove events that meet the criteria.
-Both filters currently only apply an **OR** logic.
+Both filters currently only apply an **OR** logic for filters of the same type.
+Ecludes will take priority over Includes.
 This dictionary should contain a sub-dictionary for each property you want to use as a filter
     - `property name`: The name of the property you want to check for filters, currently accepted values are `summary`, `description`, and `location`
         - `contains`: Check if the property contains the specified string
         - `equals`: Check if the property equals the specified string